Life sketches of poets and other writers afford readers a glimpse into the writing process, backgrounding the creativity of each artist.

 On June 17, 1871, James Weldon Johnson was born in Jacksonville, Florida, to James Johnson, a Virginian, who served as the headwaiter at a resort hotel, and Helen Louise Dillet, a Bahamian, who served as the first black, female educator in the state of Florida.
-The Weldons raised their son to be a strong and independent.
-James remained a free-thinking individual as his parents had instilled in him the knowledge that he could achieve any level of success for which he desired to strive.

 Johnson attended Atlanta University, and after completing his bachelor’s degree in 1894, he took the position as principal of the Edwin M. Stanton School, in which his mother had served as a teacher.
 As principal of Stanton, Johnson made vast improvements in the curriculum, and he also added grades 9 and 10.

 As Johnson served the school and community as principal, he founded a newspaper, The Daily American, which remained in circulation for only a year, but which, fortunately for his future in activism, provided a platform for bringing the young activist to the attention of the two prominent individuals of the civil rights movement, Booker T. Washington and W.E.B.
 Du Bois.

 In 1896, Johnson began a study of the law in Thomas Ledwith’s law office in Jacksonville, Florida.
 He then passed the bar in 1898, becoming the first black ever admitted to the bar in Florida.
 He practiced law for only a few years before deciding to pursue other fields of endeavor.

 New York City to the Diplomatic Corp

 In 1901, James and brother Rosamond relocated to New York City, where they pursued a career in songwriting.
 They partnered with Bob Cole, winning a publishing contract that paid them a monthly stipend of $1200, a fortune back in the early 20th century.